LinhHo/WEMC-hydropower-model/README.md

 Find the corresponding number ## (N)  ## to produce the necessary plot(s).

-Some plots need a little tweak to meet the user's needs, e.g. font size, text position In particular, plots related to coefficients may need to change the variable name to produce the required plot: corr = (Pearson) correlation, RMSE = root-mean-square error, MAE = mean absolute error, nMAE = normalised mean absolute error
+Some plots need a little tweak to meet the user's needs, e.g. font size, text position.\
+In particular, plots related to coefficients may need to change the variable name to produce the required plot: corr = (Pearson) correlation, RMSE = root-mean-square error, MAE = mean absolute error, nMAE = normalised mean absolute error

 ### (A3) RF_optimal_lag.R

 The original model, rewritten from Matteo de Felice (2018) to keep the same format

-This model uses input including daily climate variables as well as optimal lag for precipitation (and snow depth) The coeffients are from out-of-bag estimate of Random Forest
+This model uses input including daily climate variables as well as optimal lag for precipitation (and snow depth)\
+The coeffients are from out-of-bag estimate of randomForest R package

 ## Supplementary functions